-During fiscal 2014, the Board of Directors held four regularly scheduled meetings and three special meetings, the Audit Committee met eight times, the Compensation Committee met four times, and the Nominating and Corporate Governance Committee met four times.
-All of the Directors attended at least 75 percent of the aggregate of all meetings of the Board of Directors and Committees upon which they served and the annual meeting of shareholders held in August 2013.
+During fiscal 2016, the Board of Directors held four regularly scheduled meetings and one special meeting, the Audit Committee met nine times, the Compensation Committee met four times, and the Nominating and Corporate Governance Committee met four times.
+All of the Directors attended at least 75 percent of the aggregate of all meetings of the Board of Directors and Committees upon which they served and the annual meeting of shareholders held in September 2015.